Jaishankar872/LCR_Meter_Proto_M181/include/Z_Readme.md

 * This NOT is a output pin with neither LOW nor HIGH.

 ## Interrupt Scheme
-### Timer 1 Interrupt
-  Generator Sine Wave via digital pin PB0 to PB7.
-  Timer Specs
-   - Prescaler: 2
-   - Interval: (1/frequency)*(1/100)
-### Timer 2 Interrupt
-  VI Measurement toggle switch.
-  Timer Specs
-   - Prescaler: 72000
-   - Interval: 250ms
 ### Timer 3 Interrupt
+  1. Generator Sine Wave via digital pin PB0 to PB7.
-  To trigger ADC start measurement via TGRO in ADC.
+  2. To trigger ADC start measurement via TGRO in ADC.
-  Timer Specs
-   - Prescaler: 8
-   - Interval: (1/frequency)*(1/40)

 ### ADC conversion Interrupt
   To store the ADC measured data respective variable array.
   Controlled via Timer 3 Interrupt.